-The app focusses on the necessities.
-The minimalist design only shows the information you need.
-Easily accessible tabs allow you to view other features including:
+The app focuses on the necessities, with a minimalist design covering key information.
+Tabs allow you to access other features including:

 Can I travel with the card?

-Thanks to Starling’s mobile nature, it is much easier keep track of your budget while on the road.
-Confusing foreign ATMs and overseas bank charges aren’t an issue with Starling.
-Using your Starling Bank card overseas comes with no extra fees, so rogue bank charges gnawing away at your holiday budget aren’t a problem.
+Thanks to Starling’s mobile nature, it is much easier to keep track of your budget while on the road.
+Also, charges for spending abroad or withdrawing cash at an ATM aren’t an issue since using your Starling Bank card overseas doesn’t incur extra fees.

 Starling Bank overdraft, fees and limits